-Here are answers to some of the most common important social distancing questions:
+Here are answers to some of the most common social distancing questions for residents of the Plam Beaches:

 There's no evidence as of yet that the virus can live in food, so whatever you eat should be safe.
 Ordering takeout and curbside pickup options are still a perfectly fine idea and are actually a good way to help support your local businesses.